poojaleo/inventory-manager/README.md

 U8. *As a InventoryManager customer, I want to update status of shipment using dropdown menu*

-# 4. Proposed Architecture Overview
+# 4. Architecture Overview

+Deployed a serverless app using DynamoDB, AWS Lambda & API Gateway with 13 endpoints to handle CRUD requests.
+•	Utilized Lambda Logger to maintain logs and to debug.

 ![Architecture Overview](src/resources/images/AWSArchitecture.png)

+13 endpoints are
-We will use API Gateway and Lambda to create 13 endpoints ( `CreateCompany`, `GetCompany`,  `CreateProduct`, `UpdateProduct`, `GetProduct`, `GetAllActiveProduct`, `GetAllInactiveProduct`,  `DeleteProduct`, `UndeleteProduct`, `CreateShipment`, `UpdateShipment`, `GetShipment`, `GetAllShipment`) that will handle the
+( `CreateCompany`, `GetCompany`,  `CreateProduct`, `UpdateProduct`, `GetProduct`, `GetAllActiveProduct`, `GetAllInactiveProduct`,  `DeleteProduct`, `UndeleteProduct`, `CreateShipment`, `UpdateShipment`, `GetShipment`, `GetAllShipment`) that will handle the